MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 >*Applies to: Azure Rights Management, Office 365*

-Organizations that have a subscription that includes Azure Rights Management can use customer-managed keys (BYOK) in Azure Key Vault and log its usage at no extra charge.
+Organizations that have a subscription that includes Azure Rights Management can use customer-managed keys (BYOK) in Azure Key Vault and [log its usage](../deploy-use/log-analyze-usage.md) at no extra charge.

 However, to use Azure Key Vault, you must have an Azure subscription that supports Key Vault with HSM-protected keys.
 Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

+When you use Azure Key Vault for your Azure RMS tenant key, we recommend that you use a dedicated key vault for this key, to ensure that it's used by only the Azure Rights Management service.
+For additional assurance, you can use [Azure Key Vault logging](https://azure.microsoft.com/documentation/articles/key-vault-logging/) to carefully monitor that only Azure RMS is using this key, and if necessary, you can immediately revoke access to the key by removing the permissions on the key vault.

+Although we recommend a dedicated key vault for Azure RMS, using the same subscription you can create other key vaults to securely store and access other keys and secrets (such as passwords).
+For more information, see [What is Azure Key Vault?](https://azure.microsoft.com/documentation/articles/key-vault-whatis/) and visit the [Azure Key Vault team blog](https://blogs.technet.microsoft.com/kv/), to see how other services use this technology.

+## Restrictions

-If you have users who have signed up for a free account by using RMS for individuals, you cannot use BYOK and usage logging because this configuration does not have a tenant administrator to configure these features.
+If you have users who have signed up for a free account by using RMS for individuals, you cannot use BYOK or usage logging because this configuration does not have a tenant administrator to configure these features.

 > [!NOTE]